discretize/discretize-guides/fractals/cliffside/index.md

 <Row>
 <Column width="6">
 ## The way up
-Do not resurrect yourself yet, wait for the Mesmer to finish his portal and do `/gg` himself again or you will be stuck with an useless Mesmer for the entire end fight.
+Do not resurrect yourself yet, wait for the <Specialization name="mesmer"/> to finish his portal and do `/gg` himself again or you will be stuck with an useless Mesmer for the entire end fight.
 </Column>

 <Column>
 <Tips>
-    <Tip specialization="mesmer">After the whole party `/gg`'ed, resurrect yourself and place a <Skill id="10197"/> at the revival position.<br/>Blink up to the Arch Diviner, open the portal and **walk away from it** before doing `/gg` again to reset your cooldowns.
-If you kill yourself on the portal it bugs and you'll have to keep <Skill id="10200"/> in your bar to follow your comrades.<br/>Now the whole party can resurrect and use the portal, type `go` in chat to indicate that.
+    <Tip specialization="mesmer">After the whole party `/gg`'ed, resurrect yourself and place a <Skill id="10197"/> at the revival position.
+    Blink up to the Arch Diviner, open the portal and **walk away from it** before doing `/gg` again to reset your cooldowns.
+If you kill yourself on the portal it bugs and you'll have to keep <Skill id="10200"/> in your bar to follow your comrades.
+    Now the whole party can resurrect and use the portal, type `go` in chat to indicate that.
 Before taking the portal on your own, switch your skills and traits back.
 This takes some timing to get right.</Tip>
 </Tips>
 </Column>
 </Row>>